tim-roberts1/tva/website/docs/development/getting-started/installation.md

   </p>
 </strong>

-Pluralsight Design is available as a set of multiple npm packages for web and our `design-tokens` package is also compatable for iOS, Swift, Android, and Kotlin.
+Pluralsight Design is available as a set of multiple npm packages for web and our `design-tokens` package is also compatable with iOS, Swift, Android, and Kotlin.

 Each package has a different purpose in terms of flexibility.
 You will _rarely_ need all of them and probably only just one or two most.